David Català: Coaching career

 Català was appointed manager of his last club in May 2021, replacing Sofronis Avgousti on a two-year contract.
 He was dismissed on 23 March 2022.

-On 12 August 2022, Català continued in the same league by signing a one-year deal with Apollon Limassol FC.
+On 12 August 2022, Català continued in the same league by signing a one-year deal with Apollon Limassol.
 He was sacked three months later.

-On 14 August 2023, Català was hired at NK Istra 1961 of the Croatian Football League, for one season with the option of a further year; he took over from Mislav Karoglan, who had taken one point from three games.
+On 14 August 2023, Català was hired at Istra 1961 of the Croatian Football League, for one season with the option of a further year; he took over from Mislav Karoglan, who had taken one point from three games.
 He was relieved of his duties the following 7 February, with five wins from 19 matches.

-Català was appointed at CE Sabadell FC in Spain's Segunda Federación on 10 June 2024, on a one-year contract.
+Català was appointed at Sabadell in Spain's Segunda Federación on 10 June 2024, on a one-year contract.
 He was dismissed on 12 January 2025, after seven games without a win.

-On 25 March 2025, Indian Super League club Kerala Blasters FC announced the appointment of Català on a one-year deal.
-He made his debut on 20 April, achieving a 2–0 win over defending champions East Bengal FC in the Super Cup.
+On 25 March 2025, Indian Super League club Kerala Blasters announced the appointment of Català on a one-year deal.
+He made his debut on 20 April, achieving a 2–0 victory over defending champions East Bengal in the Super Cup.
+He was sacked in March 2026 after only one point in six league matches, becoming the first manager in the competition's history to be shown the door without a win.